audsinthecity/accountability-rings/README.md

 ## Inspiration
 It is hard to form new habits.
 In the famous [Stanford Marshmallow Experiment](https://en.wikipedia.org/wiki/Stanford_marshmallow_experiment), it is shown that children who are able to delay gratification also have better outcomes in life - from higher income to lower BMI to higher educational attainment.
 However, [willpower is weak](https://www.vox.com/science-and-health/2018/1/15/16863374/willpower-overrated-self-control-psychology) and our brains evolved to [value short term gain over long term threats](https://news.stanford.edu/features/2015/decisions/evolution.html).

 So how do we achieve our longer term goals with less effort and higher success?
 Incentivization may help here - in the form of a monetary stake and in the form of social peer pressure.
-On average, it takes [66 days](https://jamesclear.com/new-habit) to form a new habit so accountability rings last for 66 days.
+On average, it takes [66 days](https://jamesclear.com/new-habit) to form a new habit, with a wide variance.
+For ease of remembering accountability rings last for 8 weeks.
 Rings can be used to ramp up an exercise routine, promote daily food journaling or meditation, build a saving habit, or more.

 ## Rules
 * Anyone can propose a new ring and must detail in their creation listing: